Vimal567/react-gemini-ai-chatbot/README.md

 ## License

-This project is licensed under MIT.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.